DEVR4N/e-commerce-shop-exercise/README.md

 **Input target year:**

-3. The application will prompt you to "Enter the target year".
+3. The application will ask you to "Enter the target year".
    - Enter the target year and press Enter.

 **View the results:**